The Beginners Guide To Rental Properties

 • Income – Your rental income needs to be high enough to cover the expenses, but should also leave you with a profit.
 Make sure that the rental income you’re predicting is realistic to hold a tenant, along with exactly how much money you’ll be bringing in.

-While there are many other steps that go into actually purchasing a rental property, we hope this list get’s you on track towards your first great investment!
+While many other steps go into actually purchasing a rental property, we hope this list get’s you on track towards your first great investment!

 Next Post